 Clarity and Specificity in Your Will

-For more detailed guidance on drafting a clear and specific will, you can refer to resources such as Higgs LLP’s article on preventing will.
+For more detailed guidance on drafting a robust will, you can refer to resources such as Higgs LLP’s article on preventing will contests.

 Communicating Your Wishes with Family

-Open communication with your family about your wishes can also play a significant role in preventing disputes.
-By discussing your decisions with your loved ones, you can help manage expectations and reduce the likelihood of surprises that might lead to contests.
+Open communication with your family about your wishes can play a significant role in preventing disputes.
+By discussing your decisions with your loved ones during your lifetime, you can manage expectations and reduce the likelihood of surprises that might lead to contests.
+While these conversations can be uncomfortable, they are far less painful than a courtroom battle after you’ve gone.

 To effectively communicate your wishes:

-1. Have open and honest discussions with your family members about your will.
+- Have open and honest discussions with your family members about your will and your reasoning — particularly if you’re leaving unequal shares or excluding someone.

-2. Explain the reasoning behind your decisions to help them understand your perspective.
+- Explain the reasoning behind your decisions so they understand your perspective, even if they disagree.

 Conclusion: Understanding Your Rights and Options